david-antos/elixir-data-transfer-docs/index.rst

 life-science information.
 As part of the H2020 project `ELIXIR-Excelerate
 <https://www.elixir-europe.org/about-us/how-funded/eu-projects/excelerate>`_
 to accelerate the implementation of ELIXIR, the `ELIXIR Compute Platform
-<https://www.elixir-europe.org/platforms/compute>`_ task 4.3.3 Data Storage and
+<https://www.elixir-europe.org/platforms/compute>`_ task *4.3.3 Data Storage and
-Transfers has investigated, tested and piloted different methods to move information between sites.
+Transfers* has investigated, tested and piloted different methods to move data between sites, compute facilities and users' local environments.
 These pages contain findings, recommendations and instructions for different scenarios related to data transfers.

 .. image:: images/elixir.png
    :width: 25%